Androctonus australis

-Androctonus australis, the yellow fat-tailed scorpion, is a hardy desert scorpion from North Africa, Somaliland, the Middle East, Pakistan and India.
-A. australis, along with A. amoreuxi and Pandinus imperator, is the most commonly available scorpions found in the exotic animal trade.
+Androctonus australis, the yellow fat-tailed scorpion, is a hardy desert scorpion from North Africa.
+Older data indicated the species may have a broader distribution throughout the Middle East to India, but discredited in more recent studies which revise many generally similar allies from those regions as different species.

 Hardiness

 Unlike most other animals that live in deserts, Androctonus does not dig burrows to protect itself from a sandstorm.
 Instead, it can withstand sandstorms powerful enough to strip paint off steel, without any apparent damage.
 The resistance of Androctonus to sandstorms is suspected to be due to its unusual exoskeleton surface texture.
 Its armor is covered with dome-shaped granules that are 10 um high and 25–80 um across.
 When this surface texture is translated into other materials it protects them to a certain degree as well, which has led to the possibility of the applicability of imitation surfaces in such objects as aeroplanes and helicopters.